-Professor of Ophthalmology and Director of INSIGHT, Prof. Alastair Denniston, alongside Hussein Ibrahim, Xiaoxuan Liu, Nevine Zariffa and Prof Andrew D Morris, recently released their Viewpiont in The Lancet Digital Health on ‘Health data poverty’ [health data poverty: the inability for individuals, groups, or populations to benefit from a discovery or innovation due to the scarcity of representative data].
+Professor of Ophthalmology and Director of Our Hub for Eye Health INSIGHT, Prof. Alastair Denniston, alongside Hussein Ibrahim, Xiaoxuan Liu, Nevine Zariffa and Prof Andrew D Morris, recently released their Viewpiont in The Lancet Digital Health on ‘Health data poverty’.

 In this Viewpoint, Prof. Alastair Denniston and fellow authors discuss the power of data-driven digital health technologies in transforming health care and how these tools have the potential to provide everyone, everywhere, with equitable access to expert-level care, narrowing the global health and wellbeing gap.